3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 File Unlawful Detainer

-If your tenant doesn't pay the full rent or vacate by the end of the notice period, you have the legal right to proceed with an unlawful detainer lawsuit.
+If your tenant doesn't pay the full rent or vacate by the end of the notice period, you file an unlawful detainer lawsuit.
+This is where the 3-day notice becomes your most important piece of evidence — the judge will read it line by line.
+If it's defective, the case dies right there.

-Frequently Asked Questions About California Pay or Quit Notices
+Frequently Asked Questions: 3-Day Notice to Pay Rent or Quit

 What is a pay or quit notice in California?